Agoric/dapp-oracle/README.md

    refunds the payment and aborts the query.
 3. Has the oracle service the query and return a reply to the contract.
 4. Asks the oracle to calculate the desired payment for the query and reply.
-5. Unescrows the lesser of the actual payment or calculated desired payment (if any).
+5. Collects the lesser of the actual payment or calculated desired payment (if any).
-6. Simultaneously sends the unescrowed payment to the oracle and releases the reply to the caller.
+6. Releases the reply to the caller.

 ## Streaming Usage